 LPS cares deeply about protecting students.
 We go to great lengths to protect them physically.
 This is evident in many ways; secure entrances, background checks on staff members, regular drills to prepare for dangerous situations like tornadoes, fires, intruders, or other disasters, and much, much more.

 It’s important to us that you also know that we also care deeply about protecting our students DIGITALLY.
 We go to great lengths to make sure that the interactions a student is having online are safe and appropriate, that the data we collect about them as they go through school is securely held, and that we are helping students to continue to make good digital decisions when they are not under our watchful eye.
 These digital efforts are often less visible than our physical security efforts, so we assemble the following information to increase awareness of these important measures that are happening in LPS every day.

 The Technology Support team is the largest of the Computing Services teams, comprised of service managers, Chromebook repair technicians, and field technicians housed in the LPS high school regional support zone they serve.

 This team is responsible for all aspects of device provisioning and support including procurement, image development and testing, implementation training, asset management, device security, software/OS updates, profile/policy management, directory integration, print services, troubleshooting, and one-on-one training.

 In the case of Chromebooks, this team is also responsible for the repair and provisioning of “loaner” devices.

-The DALI portion of the CLASS plan calls for the maintenance of nearly 70,000 devices, broken out approximately as…
+The DALI portion of the CLASS plan calls for the maintenance of thousands of devices, broken out approximately as…